 The Lead Joint Command or Joint Logistics Command will apply mail and telephone provisions separately for each deployment.

-The Australian Active Service Medal may be awarded for non-warlike service.
+The Australian Active Service Medal or the Operational Service Medal may be awarded for non-warlike service.

 Application to Reservists: Yes, on continuous full-time service.